Elwinmage/ha-reefbeat-component/README.md

 ## ReefWave Modes
 As explain before, ReefWave devices are the only devices that can be unsychronized with reefbeat App if you use local API.
 Three modes are availabled: Cloud, Local, Hybride.
-You can change the mode settings "Connect To Cloud" and "Use Cloud API" switches as described in the table below.
+You can change the mode setting "Connect To Cloud" and "Use Cloud API" switches as described in the table below.

 <table>
   <tr>